 In 1996, Johnson began driving the Herzog brothers’ off-road truck.
 After two years, he was ready for the next opportunity and crafted a proposal for Fishel, who gave the owners and their ambitious driver a shot.
 In 1998, Johnson climbed behind the wheel of an American Speed Association (ASA) car for his first taste of pavement racing.
 His ASA victories opened the door for his move to NASCAR.

 Perennial championship contender Hendrick Motorsports was starting a fourth team.
-In the following weeks, Johnson met with NASCAR Hall of Fame team owner Rick Hendrick, Gordon and potential sponsor Lowe’s Home Improvement.
-He signed with Hendrick Motorsports in September 2000 and began his NASCAR Cup Series career with a three-race schedule in 2001.
+In the following weeks, Johnson met with NASCAR Hall of Fame team owner Rick Hendrick and Gordon.
+He signed with Hendrick Motorsports in September 2000 and began his stories NASCAR Cup Series career with a three-race schedule in 2001.

 Johnson married Chandra Janway in 2004 and is a father to daughters Genevieve Marie and Lydia Norriss.
 He has a vested interest in art and photography as Chandra owns SOCO Art Gallery in Charlotte, North Carolina, where the family resides.
-Johnson is also a partner in Charlotte-based restaurant SouthBound, which opened in 2017 and features authentic, made-from-scratch Mexican street food with a Southern California twist.
-He also has longtime personal relationships with blue-chip brands such as Gatorade and Seiko watches.
+He also has longtime personal relationships with blue-chip brands such as Gatorade, Blue Bunny and Seiko watches.
 Johnson is an avid snow skier and enjoys spending time in Colorado and New York City.